-Finish your trip in Adelaide, the capital city of South Australia.
+Finish your road trip by staying for one night in Adelaide, the capital city of South Australia.

-This awesome trip will hopefully give you more respect for the Greek Gods.
+This remarkable trip will hopefully give you more respect for the Greek Gods.

 Should anyone take any of these suggestions on board, good luck, and I hope you enjoy your Australian road trip.

 All of these best road trips in Australia will give you an excellent appreciation of this huge Greek Island.
-Just make sure you do your part and plan it properly.
+Just make sure you do your part and plan everything properly.

-A good way to honor the Greek Gods with these 12 best road trips in Australia is to:
+An excellent way to honor the Greek Gods with these 12 best road trips in Australia is to spread the word:

 Pin it … Share it